Is it a sin to wear a rosary as a necklace?

 ROME, 14 JUNE 2011 (ZENIT)

-Answered by Legionary of Christ Father Edward McNamara, professor of liturgy at the Regina Apostolorum University.
+Answered by Father Edward McNamara, professor of liturgy at Regina Apostolorum University.

-A: The closest resemblance to a norm on this topic is found in Canon 1171 of the Code of Canon Law.
-To wit: "Sacred objects, set aside for divine worship by dedication or blessing, are to be treated with reverence.
-They are not to be made over to secular or inappropriate use, even though they may belong to private persons."
+A: The closest norm on this topic is Canon 1171 of the Code of Canon Law: "Sacred objects dedicated or blessed for divine worship are to be treated with reverence.
+They are not to be used for secular or inappropriate purposes, even if owned by private persons."

-This law does not fully apply to our case since it refers primarily to sacred objects for liturgical worship, such as chalices and vestments, rather than rosaries.
-However, the intimation to treat sacred objects with reverence and respect can be extended to rosaries, crosses, medals, and similar items.
+This law doesn’t fully apply to our case because it primarily concerns sacred objects for liturgical worship, such as chalices and vestments, rather than rosaries.
+However, the suggestion to treat them with reverence can be extended to crosses, medals, and similar items.

-Also, wearing a sacred object is not the same as using it in a secular or inappropriate manner.
+Wearing a sacred object differs from using it in a secular or inappropriate manner.
 Many religious congregations wear the rosary as part of their habit, usually hanging it from a belt.
-There are also several historical cases of laypeople wearing the rosary for devotional purposes.
-For example, in his book "The Secret of the Rosary," St. Louis de Montfort illustrates the positive results of this practice in an episode from the life of King Alfonso VI of Galicia and Leon.
+There are historical cases of laypeople wearing it for devotional purposes.
+In "The Secret of the Rosary," St. Louis-Marie Grignion de Montfort illustrates the beneficial effects of this practice in the life of King Alfonso VI of Galicia and Leon.

-I think that the key to answering this question can be found in St. Paul: "So whether you eat or drink, or whatever you do, do everything for the glory of God" (1 Corinthians 10:31).
-In other words, there should be no indifferent or irrelevant actions in the life of a Christian.
+The key to answering this question is St. Paul: "So whether you eat or drink, or whatever you do, do everything for the glory of God" (1 Corinthians 10:31).
+There are no indifferent or irrelevant actions in a Christian's life.

-If the reason for wearing a rosary is a statement of faith, a reminder to pray it, or some similar reason "to the glory of God," then there is nothing to object to.
-It would not be respectful to wear it merely as jewelry.
+If wearing a rosary is a statement of faith, a reminder to pray, or similar “to the glory of God,” then there’s nothing to object to, especially when one understands how to pray the Rosary as a true devotional practice rather than a fashion statement. as a true devotional practice rather than a fashion statement.

-This latter point is essential when wearing a rosary around the neck.
-While it is not uncommon, it is not a typical Catholic practice.
+This point is essential when wearing a rosary around the neck.
+While it is not uncommon, it is not a standard Catholic practice.

-Second, in recent times, specific controversial public figures have popularized wearing the rosary as a necklace, not precisely to "do all to the glory of God."
-In some parts of the United States and elsewhere, wearing rosary beads around the neck has become a gang-related identification badge.
+Recently, controversial public figures have popularized wearing the rosary as a necklace, not to "do all to the glory of God."
+In some parts of the US and elsewhere, wearing necklaces has become a gang identification badge.

-Hence, while a Catholic may wear a rosary around the neck for a good purpose, they should consider whether the practice will be understood positively in the cultural context in which the person moves.
-If any misunderstanding is likely, it would be better to avoid the practice.
+A Catholic may wear a rosary around the neck for a good purpose, but they should consider its cultural perception.
+If any misunderstanding is likely, it is wise to avoid it.

-At the same time, as Catholics, we should presume the good intentions of the person wearing a rosary unless other external elements indicate otherwise.
+As Catholics, we should presume the good intentions of the person wearing a rosary unless indicated otherwise.

-Similar reasoning is observed regarding rosary bracelets and rings, although there is far less of a danger of confusion regarding their meaning.
-They are never mere jewelry but are worn as a sign of faith.
+Similar reasoning applies to rosary bracelets and rings, though there’s less danger of confusion regarding their meaning.
+They’re not just jewelry but worn as a sign of faith.

-According to some sources, small, single-decade rosaries or chaplets were developed during persecution.
-They were quickly hidden and could be used without attracting unwanted attention.
+During persecution, small, single-decade rosaries or chaplets were developed.
+They were hidden and could be used unobtrusively.

-They also became popular among frontline Catholic soldiers, especially during World War I.
+They became popular among frontline Catholic soldiers during World War I.

 Using it for prayer is far more important than wearing a rosary in public.
-Then, it is genuinely done "to the glory of God."
+It's genuinely done "to the glory of God."

-This article has been selected from the ZENIT Daily Dispatch
+This article is from the ZENIT Daily Dispatch.

 © Innovative Media, Inc.